Ian Fraser (composer): Other notable works

 Fraser was the musical director for Bing Crosby's last Christmas special, Bing Crosby's Merrie Olde Christmas (1977), making him the last person to conduct the holiday classic "White Christmas" for Crosby.
 He also co-wrote the song "Peace on Earth" as a counterpoint to "The Little Drummer Boy" for David Bowie to sing during a famed duet with Crosby.

 His other career highlights include having served as musical director for the 36th, 45th and 54th Primetime Emmy Awards as well as the 56th Academy Awards, six entries in the AFI 100 Years... series of specials and numerous Christmas in Washington TV specials between 1984 and 2012.
 Fourteen of his Emmy nominations were for the latter programs, with his having won for the 1984 and 1988 specials.

 Death

 Fraser died of cancer at his home in Los Angeles, California, on October 31, 2014.
 He was 81.
+He left his great nephew, Oscar Sawyer.